WebAssembly/spec/document/core/valid/instructions.rst

 .. todo::
  below is the official specification

- (L2) - ["mut ?" to "mut" in the premise, name of the variables are changed.]

- (1)  Erase Unnecessary parentheses, epsilon or ‘?’
-Symbol.

- (2) Change Inequality condition to  existence condition

- (3) Need to add more specific type - [add "structure type","field type", etc]

- (5) Different name in prose specification - ["y" is changed to variable "i"]

- (6) Change “expand()” to expansion

- (*) - It has some different variable names.

 * The :ref:`defined type <syntax-deftype>` :math:`C.\CTYPES[x]` must exist.

 * The :ref:`expansion <aux-expand-deftype>` of :math:`C.\CTYPES[x]` must be a :ref:`structure type <syntax-structtype>` :math:`\TSTRUCT~\fieldtype^\ast`.